sebastianbergmann/phpunit-documentation-english/src/installation.rst

                      php-pecl-pcov \
                      php-pecl-xdebug

-If you use an older version of Fedora then you should have a look at the `package repository maintained by Remi Collet <https://rpms.remirepo.net/>`_.
+If you use an older version of Fedora, then take a look at the `package repository maintained by Remi Collet <https://rpms.remirepo.net/>`_.

 Debian
 ^^^^^^

-At the time of writing, Debian 11 is the current version of this Linux distribution.
-It ships with PHP 7.4 by default.
+At the time of writing, Debian 11 is the current version of this Linux distribution and ships with PHP 7.4 by default.

-The `package repository maintained by Ondřej Surý <https://deb.sury.org/>`_ is commonly used for installing newer PHP versions on Debian.
-Here is how you can add this repository to your package manager configuration:
+The `package repository maintained by Ondřej Surý <https://deb.sury.org/>`_ allows installing newer versions of PHP on Debian.

+Here is the command for adding this repository to your package manager configuration om Debian:

 .. code::